-Ruchira Khanna, a biochemist turned writer, left her homeland of India to study in America, where she obtained her Master’s degree in Biochemistry from SJSU and a degree in Technical Writing from UC Berkeley.
+Ruchira Khanna, a biochemist, turned writer, left her homeland of India to study in America, where she did her Master’s in Biochemistry and a certificate course in Technical Writing.

-After finishing her studies, Ruchira worked as a biochemist at a Silicon Valley startup for five years.
-After the birth of her son, Ruchira took a job as a technical writer, so that she could work from home.
+Ruchira worked as a biochemist at a Silicon Valley startup for five years.
+After the birth of her son, she took a job as a technical writer, so that she could work from home.
 Soon, she began doing freelance writing work as well.

-Her love of writing grew and she started working on her own books.
-After four years of freelancing, Ruchira published her first book, a fiction novel for adults called Choices.
+Her love of writing grew, and she started working on her books.
+After four years of freelancing, Ruchira published her first book, a fiction novel for young adults called Choices.

 Then came the children’s book The Adventures of Alex and Angelo: The Mystery of the Missing Iguana.
 She got a thumb’s up review from Kirkus Reviews.

 In January 2016, she has published her second fictional novel Voyagers into the Unknown.
 It talks about the quest for happiness as the heavy-hearted tourists travel miles from different parts of the world to Raj Touristry in Agra, India.
 Return to their respective home with a healed heart.
 This book talks about their journey!